jasonleow/visualaid/src/pages/index.md

         content: Use the illustrations for communicating daily needs and wants, like toiletries, clothes, snacks, games.
       - title: At clinics and other healthcare facilities
-        content: For any other situations in other healthcare facilities.
+        content: For any other situation in other healthcare facilities like GP clinics, community care facilities, designated housing, medical posts, purpose-built dorms, mobile FAST teams, etc.
   - type: contactblock
     title: Contact us
     section_id: contact